-As a sign of remembrance, the poppy flower is relevant to those who served in Afghanistan, or those have fallen victims to opiates.
+As a sign of remembrance, the poppy flower is relevant to those who served in Afghanistan, or those have fallen victim to the opioid epidemic.
 Opiate pain killers and heroin are both produced from poppies, and this very fact is the reason Flanders Fields uses the poppy flower as both a significant reminder of the blood shed of war, and the addiction and PTSD that follows.

 “Every hour that passes is another veteran that may be lost forever while in desperate need of help or support.”